rchow93/devops-tf-test/README.md

 The apache2 index.html is being populated via user-data - ideally, this would be created via packer or config mgmt.
 I didn't want to overcomplicate things for you to test out my code.

+You can access the webserver via ssh utilizing the bastion host.
+You will want to use key forwarding and ssh first to bastion then to the webserver.